TUB-Control/PaPI/papi/manual/5_plugin_design.rst

 In the following we gonna create a Block with the name ``Source``.
 In the next step a signal named ``Step`` is created and added to the previous created Block.
 At the end the PaPI-backend will be informed and the Block can be used by other plugins.
-It is **very important** to know that the PaPI-backend only knows the last blocks sent by ``send_new_block_list``.
 Previous sent blocks will be deleted.

 .. code-block:: python
     :linenos: